filekit-co/wikitoday-front/src/lib/data/2023-08-11/Review-The-Last-Voya/EN-US.md

 candidLanguages: ['ZH', 'EN-US', 'KO']
 ---

-# Review: ''''The Last Voyage of the Demeter'''' Fails to Deliver the Scares
+# Review: '''The Last Voyage of the Demeter''' Fails to Deliver the Scares

 <p class="datetime"><em>2023-08-11 - wikitoday<em></p>